Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Uncover a world of tropical beaches and jungles, charming cities, and highland coffee plantations.

-There are numerous fiestas and festivals around the country.
+There are numerous fiestas and festivals around the country, meaning you can explore several of Costa Rica’s top destinations during this month.
 Arrive in early January for the Fiestas de Palmares in Palmares de Alajuela.
 Move on to the Fiesta Patronal de San Cristo in Santa Cruz in mid-January.
 Finish up the month with the Festival de las Kobe near Jacó.
 You don’t have to do all three, of course, but there’s never a dull moment in January in Costa Rica.

 Dubai, United Arab Emirates